The Upside of Unrequited: Book banning and censorship

 In 2023, The Upside of Unrequited was removed from middle-school libraries in New Jersey's Sparta School District.
 The Sparta Board of Education voted to have the book removed in a 5–2 vote after a parent complaint.
 The board cited the book's use of words like "orgy" and "sex" as basis for its banning.
 A petition of over 500 signatures was compiled by local residents to repeal the ban, but the school board stands behind the ban.

 The Upside of Unrequited has been banned from school districts in Florida including Clay County, Escambia County, and Flagler County due to its themes of sexuality and LGBTQ+ content.

 Reader's Digest features The Upside of Unrequited as one of America's most banned books of 2023.

 Film

 The film rights were acquired by UK production company Shakespeare Sisters.
-It is to be written and directed by Hillary Shakespeare and Anna-Elizabeth Shakespeare, with Albertalli joining as executive producer.
-In July 2024, Variety reported Ayvan Williams, Jessica Belkin, and Savannah Lee Smith are set to portray the principal cast, with the film entering production summer 2024.
+It was written and directed by Hillary Shakespeare and Anna-Elizabeth Shakespeare, with Albertalli joining as executive producer.
+In July 2024, Variety reported Ayvan Williams, Jessica Belkin, and Savannah Lee Smith were set to portray the principal cast, with the film entering production summer 2024.
 Later in July, Deadline reported that Siena Agudong, Luke Eisner, Noah Lomax, Patrick Luwis, and Matthew Sato joined the cast.